 - Associate Professor of Law

 Professor Jonathan H. Choi specializes in tax law and computational analysis of law.
-He will join the faculty at Minnesota Law in Fall 2020, teaching Taxation I. His work has appeared in the New York University Law Review, the Stanford Law Review, and the Yale Law Journal, among others.
+He joined the faculty at Minnesota Law in Fall 2020, teaching Taxation I. His work has appeared in the New York University Law Review, the Stanford Law Review, and the Yale Law Journal, among others.

 Professor Choi earned his B.A. from Dartmouth College, with a triple major in Computer Science, Economics, and Philosophy, and a J.D. from the Yale Law School, where he was Executive Bluebook Editor of the Yale Law Journal.
 Before entering the academy, he practiced tax law at Wachtell, Lipton, Rosen & Katz.